In a nutshell

 ● Run a 28-day trial of 4.3 in parallel to your existing system.
 Test.
 Ask our team about our trial run offer.

 ● Go live!
 Switch to 4.3 and turn off your old environment.
 Our experts will be on hand to oversee all aspects of planning, migration, configuration and deployment.

 ● Ongoing support.
 From user troubleshooting to bespoke templates & development, we offer all you need to ensure your new BusinessObjects version continues to meet your organisational goals.

 Looking for a swift, expert-led transition to SAP BusinessObjects BI 4.3?
 Speak to MHR Analytics today.

-Laura Timms is Product Marketing Manager at MHR Analytics.
-With a background in Psychology, Laura has carried out research into the Retail sector to reveal market and industry trends, and has managed research and strategy for business technology products for the past four years.
+Laura Timms is Product Strategy Manager at MHR Analytics.
+With a background in Psychology and a passion for creating great products, Laura has managed the research, design and launch of data and analytics products for the past five years.